transport-stack/wiki-transport-stack/docs/models/web-portal.md

 ## The Web Portal: A Gateway to the Open Transit Ecosystem

 The Web Portal is the central gateway to the entire Open Transit Data (OTD) ecosystem.
-It serves as the primary interface for all users—from the public to developers and transit administrators—to discover, access, and interact with the rich datasets provided by the platform.
+It serves as the primary interface for all users - from the public to developers and transit administrators - to discover, access, and interact with the rich datasets provided by the platform.
 Its core purpose is to make transit data accessible, usable, and actionable.

 ### Key Roles and Features by User Type